Hostile Takeover

 It chopped her gun-arm clean off, precious oil spurting out the end.

-So J started running.
+J had to start running.
 But because she couldn’t get a break, the grabber grabbed her tail.
-This, at least, was a mistake – she stung, and a howl of monstrous pain sung regret.
+This, at least, was a mistake — she stung, and a howl of monstrous pain sung regret.

 Still, it was enough to make her stumble.
 J tumbled beside the ax drone, peg-legs tipping over.
 Knees scraped across the ground.

-J could tell from the shadow – the ax had risen for another swing.
-J only had one other arm.
+J could tell from a shadow rising — the ax held high for another swing.
+She only had one other arm.
 So, would she take it on the arm or the torso?

 Then a shink, and bright yellow nanite acid gushed out of ax-drone’s screen.
 An alien green glyph dissolved with the rest of the drone’s head.